LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

        ... .

 is compiled with the goal ``atom(Arg)`` as the first condition on the clause body.
-As such, the use of these context execution methods do not interfere with the optimizations that some Prolog compilers perform when the first clause body condition is a call to a built-in type-test predicate or a comparison operator.
+As such, the use of these context execution methods does not interfere with the optimizations that some Prolog compilers perform when the first clause body condition is a call to a built-in type-test predicate or a comparison operator.